emi420/Mootor/README.md

 # Mootor

-## HTML5 library for application development
+## HTML5 library for mobile application development

 The main purpose of this project is to create a simple HTML5 library for mobile application development, that helps web professionals to build fully customizable apps, for use in browsers or embedded in mobile applications.